24 Best Travel Websites to Find Deals and Save You Money

-Keep in mind, you can plan a trip without breaking the bank — you just have to know where to go online first.
 And if you’re tired of wondering which sites are best for each part of your trip planning, we’ve got you covered.
-Here are some of the best travel sites we’ve found to help you bag the bargains on airfares, lodging, car rentals and all your other travel needs.
+Here are some of the best travel sites we’ve found to help you bag bargains on airfares, lodging, car rentals and all your other travel needs.
 Best of all, almost all of the travel websites are free to use.
 Bon voyage!

 Best Websites to Save on Airfare

-If you haven’t decided on where exactly you want to go, sign up for Scott’s Cheap Flights (opens in new tab).
-The newsletter comes straight to your inbox with deals on domestic and international locations.
-Or you can follow Twitter handles such as @TheFlightDeal (opens in new tab) for flights, too.
+If you haven’t decided on where exactly you want to go, sign up for Going (formerly known as Scott’s Cheap Flights.)
+Their newsletter comes straight to your inbox with deals on domestic and international locations.
+Or you can follow Twitter handles such as @TheFlightDeal for flights, too.

 Best Websites for Flight Information